sohbaker/tic_tac_toe_ruby/README.md

 - [x] End of game message (knows who won or whether there was a tie)

 ### Task 2
-  -[] Refactor Human vs Human Tic Tac Toe to allow a Human vs Computer option
+ - [x] Refactor Human vs Human Tic Tac Toe to allow a Human vs Computer option
+ - [] Make the Computer player unbeatable

 ## Language
 This application is written in [Ruby](https://ruby-doc.org/).